winio94/school-registration/README.md

     * Application will store data in the in-memory H2 database

 <h5>Docker</h5>

-To run application locally, execute following docker-compose command from project root directory :
+To run application locally, execute following docker-compose command from project root directory : `docker-compose up -d`
-`docker-compose up -d`.

 * REST API will be accessible on port 6868 (running as a container)
 * Application will store data in MySQL database (running as a separate container)